AMAZING 5-DAY GREECE ITINERARY

 TRAVEL TIPS FOR A GREECE ITINERARY FOR 5 DAYS

 For this first-time Greece itinerary, Athens and Santorini will be the main places to visit (plus a few day trips from both places).
 Why did I choose these two destinations for a 5-day Greece itinerary?
-I think it is a perfect combination of a perfect Greek island – Santorini – and a lot of history and culture in Athens.

 HOW TO GET TO GREECE